la2050/archive/_projects/2015/angel-city-lumber.md

   lumber, sourced from Los Angeles, affordably.

    We do not have any other partners who will receive the grant money.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Our goal of bringing urban lumber to Los Angeles is highly scaleable.
-So far we have started small, spending $50,000 of our own money to buy a kiln for drying, a mill for cutting and paying monthly rent on 5000 square feet of commercial real estate to house the business.

-   Urban lumber will not catch on immediately - and creating a stock of useable lumber will take time.
-Drying three thousand board feet of even a single species will take four to six weeks.$100,000 ensures that Angel City Lumber will be given the time necessary to succeed and will also allow us to enlarge our operation more quickly.
-The grant money will buy an additional kiln for drying more wood and doubling our capacity, a forklift for moving trees which often weigh in excess of 5000 lbs., and help pay the rent over coming months while we create a stock of wood that covers the artistic communities’ needs.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- A second Kiln to double our production $10,000
-   A year of rent  $40,000
-   A fork lift  $8,000
-   Outreach (Business Cards,Brochures $15,000
-   Website)
-   Hire a part time employee  $25,000
 How do you plan to scale the success of your proposal?: >- We did not start Angel City Lumber simply to sell wood.
 We were seduced by the opportunity to salvage the trees of Los Angeles, otherwise doomed to be buried